Your local government authority is a key stakeholder for your club.

 Responsibility and ownership

-The following are 10 rules for establishing a good relationship with your local government:
+Tips for establishing a good relationship with your local government:

 - Get to know your council through elected members, senior officers and recreation and maintenance staff.
+Having them as patron’s or special guests is a great option.

 - Invite council representatives to club functions, being hospitable, asking them to present trophies and, most importantly, show appreciation for the services they provide.
+For example, some clubs offer the first bowl of the season to their local council member.

 - Understand the problems that your council is having and help them with issues that affect your club.
 For example, establish a joint committee to examine your sport’s development in the district.

-- Offer to assist in coaching and recreation programs of the Council and your state association.
+- Offer to assist in coaching and recreation programs of the council and your state association.

 - Acknowledge your council whenever you can, particularly in any public arena.